rgwood/RezoningScraper/README.md

 ## How to use

-Download from [the releases page](https://github.com/rgwood/RezoningScraper/releases) or build it from source (requires the .NET 6 SDK).
+Download a binary from [the releases page](https://github.com/rgwood/RezoningScraper/releases) (no external dependencies needed) or build it from source (requires the .NET 6 SDK).
 Then run it:

 ```
 ❯ .\RezoningScraper.exe --help